SrHammerlock/SrHammerlock/README.md

-### Alittle bit more about me
+### A little bit more about me
-I'm a junior developer , with a base knowledge in DevOps, Automation ,Cloud, Python , C and C#.
+I’m a junior developer with foundational experience in DevOps, cloud automation, and programming in Python, C, and C#.